pilotmoon/PopClip-Extensions/README.md

 When you select the above text, PopClip will offer an "Install Extension" action.
 Clicking it will install the above extension directly, without any need for config files or a .popclipext folder.

-The format of a snippet is a simply a regular PopClip extension config in [YAML](https://quickref.me/yaml) format, with the addition of a comment header beginning with `# popclip` (with or without a space, not case sensitive).
+The format of a snippet is a simply a regular PopClip extension config in [YAML](https://quickref.me/yaml) format, marked with `#popclip` (or `# popclip`) at the start.
+(Note that `#` denotes a YAML comment.
+The entire selection including the `#popclip` line must parse as valid YAML.)

 All features of regular extensions can be used, with the limitation that additional files (such as icon files or scripts) cannot be included.
-Extension snippets can be a maximum of 1000 characters.
+Extension snippets can be a maximum of 5000 characters.

 If the extension is of type Shortcut, Service, URL, Key Combo or JavaScript (without network entitlement), the extension snippet will install without the usual "unsigned extension" prompt.
-AppleScript snippets, and JavaScript snippets with the network entitlement, will still give the unsigned warning.
+Shell Script snippets, AppleScript snippets and JavaScript snippets with the network entitlement will still give the unsigned warning.

-Full Shell Script extensions can't be expressed as snippets, although you can use an AppleScript to run a simple shell script as a string literal (see example below).
+In snippets, `name` is a required field.
 In the absence of an explicit `identifier` field, the extension is identified by its `name`.
-Installing another extension with the same name (or identifier) will overwrite an existing one.
+Installing another extension with the same name will overwrite an existing one with the same name.

-### Extension Snippets Examples
+### Snippets Examples

 A Shortcuts example: